Followers

 Confederation Congress

-Shays's Rebellion erupted in 1787 due to tax disputes.
-Disgruntled farmers, mostly war veterans, marched against their state government.
-Despite the disruptions caused by the political crisis over Shays's rebellion, Congress managed to pass a key piece of legislation during his presidency – the Northwest Ordinance.
-This set the pattern for western expansion, governance, and the admission of new lands into the United States.
-Most importantly, during St. Clair's presidency, the Philadelphia Convention was drafting a new United States Constitution, which would replace the old Confederation Congress with a stronger federal system made up of three branches.
+Shays's Rebellion broke out in 1787 over tax conflicts.
+Discontented farmers, mainly war veterans, protested against their state government.
+Despite the turmoil caused by the political crisis surrounding Shays's rebellion, Congress successfully passed a significant law during that time – the Northwest Ordinance.
+This established the blueprint for western expansion, governance, and admitting new territories into the United States.
+Most notably, during St. Clair's presidency, the Philadelphia Convention was working on drafting a new United States Constitution, which would replace the old Confederation Congress with a stronger federal government consisting of three branches.

 Shays's Rebellion